A-Z OF JEWELLERY |

 Chrysoprase

-Apple-green in color, it is actually a dyed chalcedony or agate which has a cloud-like rather than brilliant color.
+Apple-green in colour, it is actually a dyed chalcedony or agate which has a cloud-like rather than brilliant colour.
 It is almost like "Vaseline" glass, seemingly with an oily surface.
 This stone was very popular during the Art Deco and Art Moderne periods, particularly when combined with marcasites and silver.

 Citrine

-A pale lemon-colored gemstone of the quartz variety often mistaken for topaz.
+A pale lemon-coloured gemstone of the quartz variety often mistaken for topaz.

 Double Clip